jjbmsda/TextTransfer/README.md

 - **Capture Image**: Take a photo directly within the app.
 - **Text Extraction**: Extract text from images using Google Cloud Vision API.
-- **Translation**: Translate extracted text to a specified language using [DeepL API](https://www.deepl.com/) or other translation services.
+- **Translation**: Translate extracted text to a specified language using Google Translate API or other translation services.
 - **Reset Functionality**: Refresh the app to its initial state for new translations.
 - **User-Friendly Interface**: Designed with a clean UI for seamless interaction.